LucaScheller/VFX-UsdSurvivalGuide/docs/src/core/elements/schemas.md

 8. [Schema Registry](#schemasRegistry)

 ## TL;DR - Metadata In-A-Nutshell <a name="summary"></a>
+- Schemas are like classes in OOP that each prim in your hierarchy then instances.
+They provide properties (with fallback values) and metadata as well as methods (`Get<PropertName>`/`Set<PropertName>`/Utility functions) to manipulate your prim data.
 - There are two different base schema types (See the [overview](#overview) section for more info):
     - Typed Schemas:
-        - Define prim type name (OOP: The main class of your prim)
+        - Define prim type name (OOP: The main class of your prim), like `Cube`/`Mesh`/`Xform`
         - Provide metadata/properties and methods to edit these
         - Checkable via `prim.IsA(<SchemaClassName>)`
     - API Schemas (Class Naming Convention `<SchemaClassName>API`):